The performer will be conducted in a symphony of emotion.

 To get the most fun out of this handle the host should move from emotion to emotion creating a rhythm.
 Higher level emotion are not necessarily louder emotions.
 Try to avoid replacing emotion with volume.

 This handle is laid out for emoting without words.
 A host may also assign a word or a name that each performer uses as dialogue to express their emotion.
 The challenge for the host here is that set up can take a bit of time.

 - Conductor points at two performers at once.

-- Alternate high and low on one player rapidly.
+- Conductor alternates high and low intensity on one player rapidly.

 - Animal Symphony; Profession Symphony;